BoxWong/MT_lineage_tracing/README.md

 **mutation_calling**: code for the preprocess and mutation calling of real single-cell sequencing datasets.

-**CIV_identification**: code for the analysis of clone informative variants (CIVs) of simulated and experimental datasets.
+**SSV**: code for the analysis of clone informative variants (CIVs) of simulated and experimental datasets.